 All properly executed proxies delivered pursuant to this solicitation and not revoked will be voted at the annual meeting in accordance with the directions given.
 Regarding the election of directors to serve until the 2005 annual meeting of stockholders, in voting by proxy, you may vote in favor of all nominees, withhold your vote as to all nominees or withhold your vote as to specific nominees.
-With respect to the proposal to ratify Deloitte & Touche LLP as our independent auditors for the current fiscal year, you may vote in favor of the proposal or against the proposal, or you may abstain from voting.
-With respect to proposed amendment to our charter to increase the number of authorized shares from 100,000,000 to 500,000,000, you may vote in favor of the proposal or against the proposal, or you may abstain from voting.
+With respect to the proposal to ratify the appointment of Deloitte & Touche LLP as our independent auditors for the current fiscal year, you may vote in favor of the proposal or against the proposal, or you may abstain from voting.
+With respect to proposed amendment to our charter to increase the number of authorized shares from 100,000,000 shares to 500,000,000 shares, you may vote in favor of the proposal or against the proposal, or you may abstain from voting.
 You should specify your choices on the enclosed form of proxy.

-If you do not provide specific instructions on all the matters to be acted upon, the shares represented by a signed proxy will be voted FOR the election of all nominees, FOR the proposal to ratify the selection of Deloitte & Touche LLP as our independent auditors for the current fiscal year and FOR the proposed amendment to our charter to increase the number of authorized shares from 100,000,000 to 500,000,000.
+If you do not provide specific instructions on all the matters to be acted upon, the shares represented by a signed proxy will be voted FOR the election of all nominees, FOR the proposal to ratify the appointment of Deloitte & Touche LLP as our independent auditors for the current fiscal year and FOR the proposed amendment to our charter to increase the number of authorized shares from 100,000,000 shares to 500,000,000 shares.

 Directors will be elected by a plurality of the votes cast by the holders of the shares of common stock voting in person or by proxy at the annual meeting.
-Ratification of the selection of our independent auditors will require the affirmative vote of the holders of a majority of the votes cast.
-The proposed amendment to our charter to increase the number of authorized shares from 100,000,000 to 500,000,000 requires the approval of a majority of the total number of issued and outstanding shares of our common stock, par value \$0.01 per share.
-Abstentions will have no effect on the outcome of either the vote on the election of directors or the vote on the ratification of the selection of Deloitte & Touche LLP as independent auditors.
-Broker non-votes will not be included in vote totals and will have no effect on the outcome of either the vote on the election of directors or the vote on the ratification of the selection of Deloitte & Touche LLP as independent auditors.
-Abstentions will have the effect of a vote "against" the proposed amendment to our charter to increase the number of authorized shares from 100,000,000 to 500,000,000.
-Broker non-votes will not be included in vote totals and will have the effect of a vote "against" the proposed amendment to our charter to increase the number of authorized shares from 100,000,000 to 500,000,000.
+Ratification of the appointment of our independent auditors will require the affirmative vote of the holders of a majority of the votes cast.
+The proposed amendment to our charter to increase the number of authorized shares from 100,000,000 shares to 500,000,000 shares requires the approval of a majority of the total number of issued and outstanding shares of our common stock, par value \$0.01 per share.

+Abstentions will have no effect on the outcome of either the vote on the election of directors or the vote on the ratification of the appointment of Deloitte & Touche LLP as independent auditors.
+Broker non-votes will not be included in vote totals and will have no effect on the outcome of either the vote on the election of directors or the vote on the ratification of the appointment of Deloitte & Touche LLP as independent auditors.
+Abstentions will have the effect of a vote "against" the proposed amendment to our charter to increase the number of authorized shares from 100,000,000 shares to 500,000,000 shares to our charter to increase the number of authorized shares from 100,000,000 shares to 500,000,000 shares to 500,000,000 shares.